T-14 ARMATA: 10 facts you need to know about

 Not cheap, not expensive

-If we look at the Armata price, even though it is not yet in mass production, the T-14 Armata’s cost was estimated at $8 million at current exchange rates per unit.
-It launches the T-14 Armata in the upper price range for main battle tanks, but still, it remains cheaper than the French AMX Leclerc and US M1A2 Abrams tank and below the price of other same-level vehicles, such as South Korea’s K2 Black Panther and Japan’s Type 10 tanks.
+While the T-14 Armata is not yet in mass production, its estimated cost stands at $8 million per unit at current exchange rates.
+This places the T-14 Armata in the upper price range for main battle tanks.
+However, it remains competitively priced when compared to counterparts such as the French AMX Leclerc and the U.S. M1A2 Abrams tank.
+Moreover, it falls below the price of other same-level vehicles like South Korea’s K2 Black Panther and Japan’s Type 10 tanks.
+Despite being on the higher end of the spectrum, the T-14 Armata’s cost-effectiveness positions it favorably within the global market for main battle tanks.

 500 units per year